.png)

-APIs power modern software, but AI tools can’t use them natively.
-OpenAPI specs describe endpoints and data, but they lack the execution context LLMs need to reason and act.
-That gap creates friction, and teams end up building plugins, prompt chains, or brittle wrappers just to connect APIs with AI.
+APIs power modern software, but AI tools can't use them natively.
+Your OpenAPI spec describes endpoints and data, yet it lacks the execution context that LLMs need to reason and act.
+Teams end up building plugins, prompt chains, or brittle wrappers just to connect APIs with AI, and every new model or agent means more glue code.

 What is OpenAPI Specification (OAS)?